byamashiro/Research_Projects/README.md

 - [ ] OMNI script proton event clipping
   - [ ] Slice the month into the event days entered
   - [ ] Modify the algorithms to operate on the sliced data
+  - [ ] Fix the highlighting algorithm to work for single days

 </p>
 </details>

 <details><summary>Current Tasks and Errors</summary>
 <p>

+### OMNI script highlighting does not work for day intervals
+- To recreate this issue, run OMNI script for 20120307 and the event will not be highlighted.
+The highlight is present when the full event is parsed, therefore running the script from 20120306 to 20120315 will produce the correct results.

 ### OMNI script outlier algorithm fails for longer time ranges